Prince Karl Anton of Hohenzollern (born 1868): Marriage and issue

-On 28 May 1894 in Brussels, Karl Anton married his cousin Princess Joséphine Caroline of Belgium (Brussels 18 October 1872-Namur 6 January 1958), daughter of Prince Philippe, Count of Flanders and his wife Princess Marie of Hohenzollern-Sigmaringen.
-In 1909 the couple purchased Namedy castle near Andernach.
-Karl Anton served as a Prussian Lieutenant general during World War I and died after his return to Namedy in 1919, at age 51.
+On 28 May 1894 in Brussels, Karl Anton married his cousin Princess Joséphine Caroline of Belgium (Brussels 18 October 1872 - Namur 6 January 1958), daughter of Prince Philippe, Count of Flanders and Princess Marie of Hohenzollern-Sigmaringen.
+In 1909, the couple purchased Namedy castle near Andernach.
+Karl Anton served as a Prussian Lieutenant general during World War I and died after his return to Namedy on 21 February 1919 at the age of 50.